 Especially during drought cycles, the FCGMA has over the years reduced the allowable amount of pumping by groundwater users to manage groundwater extractions from the Oxnard Plain aquifers.
 This authority became more defined in 2015 through the Sustainable Groundwater Management Act (SGMA).
 SGMA requires each California groundwater basin to establish a Groundwater Sustainability Agency (GSA) and FCGMA assumed the new responsibilities as the GSA for the basins within their jurisdiction.

-To guide the path to sustainability, GSAs are required to adopt a Groundwater Sustainability Plan (GSP) for submission to the Department of Water Resources.
-Among other requirements, the plan must describe the basin’s sustainability goal, explain how and what actions will be needed to achieve the goal in 20 years, and include a 50-year planning and implementation horizon, as well as a monitoring program.
-Priority basins must submit their GSPs by 2020 and FCGMA is currently working on GSPs for Oxnard, Pleasant Valley, and Las Posas Valley basins.
+To guide the path to sustainability, FCGMA adopted Groundwater Sustainability Plans (GSPs) in 2019, covering Oxnard and Pleasant Valley Basins.
+The GSPs describe the sustainability goals, explain how and what actions will be needed to achieve the goal in 20 years, and include a 50-year planning and implementation horizon, as well as a monitoring program.
+In 2021, the California Department of Water Resources (DWR) approved the GSPs.